vblanco20-1/vulkan-guide/docs/introduction/vulkan_execution.md

 ## Render Loop
 Now that everything is ready for rendering, you first ask the `VkSwapchainKHR` for an image to render to.
 Then you allocate a `VkCommandBuffer` from a `VkCommandBufferPool` or reuse an already allocated command buffer that has finished execution, and "start" the command buffer, which allows you to write commands into it.
-Next, you begin rendering by starting a `VkRenderPass`, which specifies that you are rendering to the image requested from swapchain, then create a loop where you bind a `VkPipeline`, bind some `VkDescriptorSet` resources (for the shader parameters), bind the vertex buffers, and then execute a draw call.
+Next, you begin rendering by starting a `VkRenderPass`, this can be done with a normal `VkRenderPass`, or using dynamic rendering.
+The render pass specifies that you are rendering to the image requested from swapchain.
+Then create a loop where you bind a `VkPipeline`, bind some `VkDescriptorSet` resources (for the shader parameters), bind the vertex buffers, and then execute a draw call.
 Once you are finished with the drawing for a pass, you end the `VkRenderPass`.
 If there is nothing more to render, you end the `VkCommandBuffer`.
 Finally, you submit the command buffer into the queue for rendering.
 This will begin execution of the commands in the command buffer on the gpu.
 If you want to display the result of the rendering, you "present" the image you have rendered to to the screen.
 Because the execution may not have finished yet, you use a semaphore to make the presentation of the image to the screen wait until rendering is finished.